 Antonia thinks about mind, knowledge, and literature.
 This fall she will join the Philosophy Department at New York University as a Bersoff Faculty Fellow.
 The following year (2019) she will join the Philosophy Department at Stanford University as an Assistant Professor.

-You can find Antonia’s paper “Embedded mental action in self-attribution of belief” in Philosophical Studies.
+Antonia’s dissertation is about self-knowledge.
+A version of the foundational chapter is published as “Embedded mental action in self-attribution of belief” in Philosophical Studies.

-Antonia is currently taking a semester on fellowship.
+Antonia is currently on fellowship.

 This summer, in Session D, Antonia will teach Philosophy 25B: Modern Philosophy as a primary instructor.

 In the past, Antonia has taught for Philosophy 125: Metaphysics, Philosophy 110: Aesthetics, Philosophy 119: Feminism and Philosophy, for Philosophy 3: The Nature of Mind, for Philosophy 100: Philosophical Methods, for Phil 12A: Introduction to Logic, and for L&S 22: Sense and Sensibility and Science.